FMLA

 FMLA Policy

-• Birth and care for a newborn; (see also Paid Parental Leave)
+- Birth of a child and to care for a newborn within one year of birth; (see also Paid Parental Leave)

-• Care for an adopted or foster child; (see also Paid Parental Leave)
+- Care for an adopted or foster child within one year of adoption or placement; (see also Paid Parental Leave)

-• A personal serious health condition that prevent the employee from performing one or more of the essential functions of the position;
+- A personal serious health condition that prevents the employee from performing one or more of the essential functions of the position, including incapacity due to pregnancy and for prenatal medical care;

 Employees may be able to use their eligible leave (including sick, vacation, bonus and voluntary shared leave) concurrently while approved for FMLA to remain in a paid status.